mediadrop/mediadrop/doc/dev/templating.rst

 Controllers define which templates are rendered and what variables to pass into it.
 To find out what variables are passed, look up the returns of the controller action in question.
-If you're editing the template ``mediacore.templates.media.view`` look up the :attr:`mediacore.controllers.media.MediaController.view` action.
+If you're editing the template ``mediadrop.templates.media.view`` look up the :attr:`mediadrop.controllers.media.MediaController.view` action.
 In nearly all instances the naming matches one-to-one.